-For this reason, all work should be performed by an Authorised Service Centre using genuine SEAT parts[®].
+For this reason, we recommend that all work should be performed by an Authorised Service Centre using Genuine SEAT[®] approved parts.

 Incorrectly performed modifications or other work on your vehicle can lead to malfunctions and cause accidents.

 Roof aerial

 The vehicle may be fitted with a collapsible roof aerial with antitheft system, which can be folded backwards, when, for example, going through an automatic carwash.